-^{} These programs are lated onthe TPP website as having shown "evidence of effectiveness in reducing been programs, account the programs are lated on the TPP deabase, but were reviewed in a commentary by Douglas (firty, Ph.), published in the British Media Journal (BMJ, 2009), in a summary of the evidence base for this program.
+^{} These programs are lated onthe TPP website as having shown "evidence of effectiveness in reducing teen programs, secually trainmitted infections, and sacciated secual risk behaviors."
+See https://ppevidenceroview.aspe.hhs.gov/FurdencePrograms.aspx

+These studies are not in the FPP database, but were reviewed in a commentary by Douglas (firty, Ph.D., pubbled in the British Medias Journal (BMJ, 2009), in a summary of the evidence base for this program.

-These studies are not in the TPP deabase, but were reviewed in a commentary by Douglas (firty, Ph.), published in the British Media Journal (BMJ, 2009), in a summary of the evidence base for this program, is end point.
+These studies are not in the PPP database, but were reviewed in a commentary by Douglas (firty, Ph.D., pubbled) in the British Medias Journal (BMJ, 2009), in a summary of the evidence massed at the program's endpoint